sasank-in/Heart-Rate-Measurement-using-PPG/README.md

 ## Troubleshooting

+### MediaPipe Installation Issues
+If you see "DLL load failed" errors on Windows:
+- Install Visual C++ Redistributable: https://aka.ms/vs/17/release/vc_redist.x64.exe
+- Restart your computer after installation
+- Python 3.8-3.11 recommended (3.12 may have compatibility issues)

+### Age/Gender Models
+If age/gender detection doesn't work:
+- Run: `python download_age_gender_models.py`
+- Models will be downloaded to the `models/` folder
+- Restart the application

 ### Camera Issues
 - **Camera not detected**: Check if camera is connected and not used by other apps
 - **Permission denied**: Ensure camera permissions are granted